TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/MLCreativeReports.md

 ---

 ## Hashtag Analysis

 ---
 ### Content Creators

 **Deliverable**:
-Each winning bucket (3 Top) will output 3 Reports
+Each winning bucket (3 Top) will output 3 Reports - so we will have 9 reports total per Hashtag Analysis > Content Creator

-**Report Allocation by Duration**:
-- Reports prioritized for buckets with most videos
-- High-volume buckets (18-33s, 33-60s) receive most reports (5 and 4 respectively)
-- Low-volume buckets (0-3s, 90-120s) receive fewer reports (1 each)
-- Ensures statistical validity (only create reports where sufficient data exists)

 **Report Characteristics**:
 - **Catchy**: Grab attention with proof and numbers immediately